Dayvid-San/Dayvid-San/README.md

 - 🤖 I create apps and bots for my games.
 - 🤓 I started learning Java, Python, and MySQL in school to assist with my homework.
 - 🔬 I have always been fascinated by physics and everything related to outer space.
+- ⚔️ You can check out some of my projects on my college GitHub: github.com/kamatashi

 #